 There are opportunities to reflect on the news of the day or current hot button issues, without taking a side.
 The burning question is, how do you encourage a brand to respond to relevant news, while also navigating the minefield of political conversations?
 Start by reviewing the following considerations to make sure you are on the right track:

 What’s the core goal of this news / debate?

 For example, last week the White House announced that a further 100 companies have signed on to its Pledge to America’s Workers, offering 6.4M+ new worker training opportunities over the next 5 years.
-Stripping this down, this news ties to the core goal of simply getting Americans back to work.
-If you have a client that supports HR, elearning, hiring or similar topics, this could be relevant.
+Analyzing this news, its main theme ties to the core goal of simply getting Americans back to work.
+If you work with a brand that supports HR, elearning, hiring or similar topics, this could be relevant.

 What can everyone agree on?

 Instead of trying to parse through all the different opinions on either side of an issue, take time to think about what everyone can agree on.
 For some hot button issues, this can be more difficult than others.
 It’s important to recognize if the agreement is too diluted, that this may not be the right topic to pursue.

 Taking the Pledge for America’s Workers example, everyone can agree that it’s important for those who have lost their jobs to be able to find employment again.
 Many may even say that it’s important to implement programs or incentives to support those struggling to find a job.